jackwatters45/odp-restaurant-page/README.md

 video - html webpack plugin templates - 1:05

+SplitChunksPlugin - worth looking into at a later point

 Note: DOM elements should be created using JavaScript but styling can be done in a separate CSS file.